tools-study/journal/drafts/draft_4.md

 1. **Front-loading transient modalities**: saRNA-LNP and eVLP should be administered early (weeks 0--12) before adaptive immunity develops
 2. **Delayed depot activation**: The immune depot should be installed first (week 0) but takes 8--12 weeks to mature, providing sustained coverage after the transient modalities are cleared
 3. **Immune windows**: Spacing modalities by 2--3 weeks allows innate immune resolution between doses
-4. **Cascade last**: The propagation cascade should be activated only after direct editing has been maximized by all other modalities, as the cascade amplifies from the base of direct editing

 ---